-It is indispensable in that it permits the univocal transmission of a written message between two countries using different writing systems or exchanging a message the writing of which is different from their own.
-It thereby permits transmission by manual or mechanical means as well as by electronic means.
+It is indispensable in that it permits the univocal transmission of a written message between two countries using different writing systems, or exchanging a message the writing of which is different from their own.
+It thereby permits transmission by manual, mechanical as well as electronic means.